sg-crest A Singapore Government Agency Website

 • (More than 25 pages) $2 per page

-Note: This table does not include additional fees payable to the LawNet & CrimsonLogic Service Bureau.
+Note: This table does not include eLitigation fees payable for processing and transmission.

 For a case with a value exceeding $1 million, the estimated fees include: